Multiple energy-scales in vertex-frustrated mesospin systems: Results and discussions

 \subsection{Vertex abundances}

-Statistical analysis of the vertex configurations of the mesospins allows for some insight into the interactions and the degree of order in our arrays.
+Statistical analysis of the vertex configurations of the mesospins allows for some insight into the role of the interactions and the degree of order in our arrays.
+The vertex-types, illustrated on the right side of Fig.~\ref{fig:Stats}, have different degeneracies: type-I$_{4}$ has a degeneracy of 2, while type-II$_{4}$, type-III$_{4}$ and type-IV$_{4}$ have a degeneracy of 4, 8 and 2 respectively.
+To illustrate the difference from a random distribution we show the degeneracy corrected abundance for the fourfold and threefold coordinated vertices.
+To this end, we divide the vertex counts by their degeneracy, normalizing these new degeneracy-corrected vertex counts to one.
+The degeneracies for the threefold coordinated vertices are 2, 4 and 2 for type-I$_{3}$, type-II$_{3}$ and type-III$_{3}$, respectively.
 The larger number of low energy vertex configurations as seen in Fig.~\ref{fig:Stats} clearly shows that the mesospins are interacting in both SG and mSG lattices.
 However, the number of higher excitations in both the fourfold and threefold vertices are a manifestation of thermal activity during the freezing process.
-These high energy vertex states (type-II$_4$-IV$_4$ and type-II$_3$-III$_3$, see Fig. \ref{fig:Stats} for vertex type illustration) have been recorded also in earlier works using the same magnetic material.\cite{ShaktiME} Whilst the distribution of vertex states are not random, it is still not possible to identify significant differences between the SG and mSG lattices.
+These high energy vertex states (type-II$_4$-IV$_4$ and type-II$_3$-III$_3$, see Fig. \ref{fig:Stats} for vertex type illustration) have been observed earlier using the same magnetic material. \cite{ShaktiME} Whilst the distribution of vertex states are not random, it is still not possible to identify significant differences between the SG and mSG lattices.
 Therefore, we conclude that on the length-scale of the fourfold and threefold coordinated vertices no significant difference between the SG and mSG lattice can be identified, along with no measurable influence of the different energy-scales on the magnetic ordering.
 So far we have investigated the correlations of the magnetisation direction of neighbouring mesospins as well as the correlations of three and four interacting mesospins at a vertex.
 The next length-scale at which the anisotropy impacts the emergent behaviour is, therefore, across several interacting mesospins and vertices.